noseka1/gitops-friendly-machinesets-operator/README.md

   ...
 </pre>

-## How does GitOps-Friendly MachineSets Operator help?
+## How Does the GitOps-Friendly MachineSets Operator Help?

 The GitOps-Friendly MachineSets Operator helps in two steps: